|Message from Bob Snyder

 Welcome to Bob Snyder's Nature Photography website.
 Please look over my galleries and enjoy.
 I would appreciate hearing from you, so please feel free to leave your comments!

-Most of my work has been done locally, in central Pennsylvania, though in March of 2009,and in January and late Febuary/early March, I did have the chances to travel three times to the Republic of South Africa and once to Mozambique for my real job; and was able to get in some nature photography!
+Most of my work has been done locally, in central Pennsylvania, though from 2006 - 2017 I did have the chances to travel five times to the Republic of South Africa and twice to Mozambique for my real job as a lab manager in Plant Nutrition; with the bonus of being able to get in some nature photography!
+My job now takes me several times a year to Arizona and the field lab and research plots we have in the high desert.

-Birding field guides I use include: "The Sibley Guide to Birds", (© 2000), by David Sibley ;
+Birding field guides I use include: "The Sibley Guide to Birds", (© 2000), by David Sibley (including the separate guides to Eastern and Western North America);

 "Birds of Eastern and Central North America" (fifth edition, © 2002) by Roger Tory Peterson;